vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

-I'm a software engineer at [Dune Analytics](https://duneanalytics.com/).
+I'm a software engineer at [Dune Analytics](https://duneanalytics.com/), where I work primarily on our backend.
-I studied statistics, math and computer science at the University of Oslo.
+Previously, I built a document search API at [Cognite](https://cognite.com), and studied statistics and computer science at the University of Oslo.

-I enjoy getting email, don't hesitate to send me one.
+I really like meeting new people, so don't hesitate to send me an email if you have something on your mind!

 ## Links